1923 QLD GPS Head of the River

 The Race Described

 College's ability to challenge Southport was all the more commendable on account of their boat being one and three quarter stone lighter than their seaside rivals.
-Nevertheless, with 300 yards, the College boys were straining every muscle to maintain a slight canvas lead, their clean blade-work being a pleasure to watch.
+Nevertheless, with 300 yards left, the College boys were straining every muscle to maintain a slight canvas lead, their clean blade-work being a pleasure to watch.

 Page 15, The Brisbane Courier Monday 14th May 1923 Edition via Trove (https://trove.nla.gov.au/newspaper/article/20620739?searchTerm=rowing)